-Course registration will depend on your student status (see below).
-New students will be assigned an advisor to assist you with registration.
-Each of you should try to register for course before classes begin.
-That said, know that you have through the first week of classes to make adjustments to your schedule.
+Course registration depends on your student status (see below).
+Each of you should try to register for courses as soon as can.
+You will have through the first week of classes to make adjustments to your schedule.

-First Year Degree Students should refer to the New Student Guide to help you through the course registration process.
-Refer to the Academic Catalog to learn about General Education requirements and a list of required courses for each major and minor.
+First Year Degree Students should check your e-mail for instructions.
+Refer to the New Student Guide.
+The Academic Catalog is useful for learning our General Education requirements and requirements for each major and minor.
 To select courses for your first semester, refer to the Schedule of Courses.
 You will have another opportunity to add courses or make changes to your schedule during Orientation.

 Students admitted for the fall semester will receive an e-mail invitation to complete the First-Year Student Questionnaire, in which you will select your First-Year Seminar (FSEM) and other courses your are interested in taking.